DanSamedov/api-smart-savings/README.md

 - IP addresses are stored as **irreversible hashes** in logs.
 - Users can **request a data report**, delivered as a **password-protected PDF** via email.
 - Data modification is allowed through the app or via support requests.
-- Account deletions are **soft-deleted** for 14 days before anonymization.
+- Account deletions are **soft-deleted** for 365 days before anonymization (duration is easily configurable).
 - **Anonymization Process:**
   - All PII replaced with random values.
   - User can no longer log in.